askmike/gekko/docs/internals/events.md

 - What: An object signaling that the strategy is now completely warmed up and will start signaling advice.
 - When: Once the strategy consumed more market data than defined by the required history.
-- Subscribe: Your plugin can subscribe to this event by registering the `processWarmupCompleted` method.
+- Subscribe: You can subscribe to this event by registering the `processWarmupCompleted` method.
 - Notes:
   - This event is triggered on init when the strategy does not require any history (and thus no warmup time).
 - Example: